tcdanielh/XR-B-CalHacks-AR-Workshop/README.md

 IMPORTANT: Before the workshop, please download Unity Hub and Unity version 2020.3 for this project, as it may take a long time to download and install Unity.
+It could take 30 minutes or longer depending on your internet speed :(.

 We will be walking through Part 1 for the workshop.